Arab Jews: Political history

+Today, there is widespread rejection of the term within the Jewish community, with many considering it an affront to their identity.
+In 2015, the question was posed as to the validity of the term versus alternatives, such as "Iraqi Israeli", in the context of Arab Jews from Iraq, or Mizrahi Jew.

+Today, some left-wing Israeli political activists identify themselves as Arab Jews, including Naeim Giladi, Ella Habiba Shohat, Sami Shalom Chetrit and David Rabeeya.

 In post-Zionism

 The term Arab Jews has become part of the language of post-Zionism.
 The term was introduced by Ella Shohat.
 Ella Shohat argues Zionist historiography could not accept a hyphenated Arab-Jewish identity and embarked on a program to remove the Arabness and Orientalness of the Jews from the Arab world after they arrived in Israel.
 To insure homogeneity Zionist focused on religious commonality and a romanticized past.
 She argues that the use of the term Mizrahim is in some sense a Zionist achievement in that it created a single unitary identity separated from the Islamic world.
 Which replaced older multifaceted identities each linked to the Islamic world, including but not limited to identifying as Arab Jews.
 She argues that when Sephardi express hostility towards Arabs it is often due to self-hatred.
 Another argument that Shohat makes is that Israel is already demographically an Arab country.

 Yehouda Shenhav's works are also considered to be among the seminal works of post-Zionism.
 Shenhav, an Israeli sociologist, traced the origins of the conceptualization of the Mizrahi Jews as Arab Jews.
 He interprets Zionism as an ideological practice with three simultaneous and symbiotic categories: "Nationality", "Religion" and "Ethnicity".
 In order to be included in the national collective they had to be "de-Arabized".
 According to Shenhav, Religion distinguished between Arabs and Arab Jews, thus marking nationality among the Arab Jews.

 David Rabeeya argues that while the Zionist movement succeed in creating a Jewish state it did irreparable harm to Arab Jews and Palestinians.
 He argues that Israel has already entered a post-Zionist era in which the influence of Zionist Ashkenazim has declined.
 With many Jews of European origin choosing to leave the country as Israel becomes less Western.
 He also self-identified as an Arab Jew, extends that identification back even further, noting the long history of Arab Jews in the Arab world that remained in place after the dawn of Islam in the 7th century until midway through the 20th century.
 He writes that Arab Jews, like Arab Muslims and Arab Christians, were culturally Arab with religious commitments to Judaism.
 He notes that Arab Jews named their progeny with Arabic names and "Like every Arab, Arab Jews were proud of their Arabic language and its dialects, and held a deep emotional attachment to its beauty and richness."